 Chances are, most of your key stakeholders, from investors to board members (sometimes even spouses), will have an opinion.
 Recommendations may be based on past experience, market research, gut feeling, or early sales.
 If you’re unsure where to start, we have this specialized B2B SaaS Go-to-market plan template that successfully helps our clients find their strategy.

-Before you decide where to place your marketing dollars and efforts, consider this fact-based approach: Focus, fit, and feasibility.
+Before you decide where to place your SaaS marketing dollars and efforts, consider this fact-based approach: Focus, fit, and feasibility.
 The three Fs.

 That leaves you with SOM, your specific obtainable market.
 SOM will be less than SAM.
 It’s where your SaaS rubber hits the B2B road.
 It represents the portion of the market you can sell to right now, a function of your time and resources.

 There may be a big addressable market in Europe, but without a team that sells there, you can’t take advantage of it.
-SOM is driven by how many people you have that can really do the work, make the sales calls, do the demos, install the systems today.
+SOM is driven by how many people you have that can do the work, make the sales calls, do the demos, install the systems today.

-By looking at where the various sub-verticals fall in relation to each other in the four quadrants defined by our X and Y axes, you can see where the most promising opportunities are for going to market.
+By looking at where the various sub-verticals fall to each other in the four quadrants defined by our X and Y axes, you can see where the most promising opportunities are for going to market.